Splines/eslint-plugin-erb/README.md

 };
 ```

-Or you can configure the processor manually (advanced):
+Or you can configure the processor manually:

 ```js
 // .eslintrc.js